Frequently Asked Questions

 What vetting do the dogs receive?

 RDR receives as much information as possible on the dog’s health and does everything that we can to ensure that the dog is healthy prior to adoption.
-The dogs will receive a minimum of 1 physical examination, they will have their core age-appropriate vaccines, plus the non-core bordatella vaccine (kennel cough), and they will be microchipped.
-Dogs 6 months of age and older will be spayed or neutered.
-Spaying/neutering is mandated for all puppies by 7 months of age., and a reimbursement will be provided with proof of sterilization.
-Sterilization mandate is outlined in the Adoption Agreement.
+The dogs will receive a physical examination, receive core age-appropriate vaccines, plus the bordatella vaccine (kennel cough), will be heartworm tested (if over 6 months old) and will be microchipped.
+Dogs coming from Texas will also be re-assessed within 10 days of transport, and will receive a health certificate prior to travel.

 Is Rebel a Registered Charity?